alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 This included five developers.
-The stack was not revolutionary, but it was not bad either for its time: a single-page application or SPA, with a PHP backend.
+The stack was not revolutionary, but it was not bad either for its time: a single-page application (or SPA) and two mobile apps, all of them using a PHP backend.
 We successfully experimented with things like:

 * an all-cloud solution with Amazon AWS;